gAbelli/ytup/README.md

 - The upload timestamp must be in ISO 8601 format.
 - If you don't specify a publish date and time, the video will be uploaded but not scheduled.
+- You can only schedule a video if the privacy status is set to private.

 ## Subscribe!